shreekanthbk22/IPL_dataset_analysis/README.md

 * First we created database in local MySQL database.<br/>
 * imported the csv into tables.<br/>
 *In source code created a class Database that has the following features:<br/>
    1. Constructor to initialise dB connection and other variables.<br/>
    2. Methods implemented to return resultset for first two queries listed above.<br/>
- 3. The resultset should be returned as a json object.<br/>
+   3. The resultset returned as a json object.<br/>